 Bangladesh is a country of natural beauty.
 She is blessed with endowment of almighty.
-The six (at present 7) Bangladeshi Division offers both individually and combining a variety of natural and cultural destinations suitable for tourist attractions (Majbritt Thomsen, n.d.).
+A paper by Majbritt (2010) argues that the six (at present 7) Bangladeshi Division offers both individually and combining a variety of natural and cultural destinations suitable for tourist attractions.
 The duty of proper authority is to make it handy for the interest group both from home and abroad.
 Mere some initiatives can prove all these potentialities as a fruitful dream.
 Proper nurturing of natural beauty can attract people from across the world.
-This can be a major contributor in our Gross Domestic Product (GDP).
+This can be a major contributor in Gross Domestic Product (GDP) of Bangladesh.
 Tourism offers immense potentiality for employment generation, poverty alleviation and maintaining ecological balance.
 It is relatively a modern phenomenon, which plays an intensely important role in the economic development of any country.

-While economic growth going forward faces many challenges - as both governments and the private sector in many developed economies seek to reduce their debts, and as the prices of oil and other commodities rise - the Travel & Tourism industry is still expected to be one of the world's fastest growing sectors.
-Emerging economies, in particular, are expected to be increasingly important engines of such growth, boosting both international travel and also generating increasingly vibrant domestic tourism sectors (World Travel & Tourism Impact-Bangladesh, 2011).
+According to World Travel & Tourism Council (2011), while economic growth going forward faces many challenges - as both governments and the private sector in many developed economies seek to reduce their debts, and as the prices of oil and other commodities rise - the Travel & Tourism industry is still expected to be one of the world's fastest growing sectors.
+Emerging economies, in particular, are expected to be increasingly important engines of such growth, boosting both international travel and also generating increasingly vibrant domestic tourism sectors.
 As the economy of Bangladesh is growing one, her dependency should be diversified to reduce risk.
 Some well established and revenue contributing sectors like tourism is a burning necessity.
-Present status of tourism in Bangladesh and its prospect as a contributor in GDP are the research problems.
-The direct contribution of Travel & Tourism to GDP is expected to be BDT184.4bn (2.3% of total GDP) in 2011, rising by 6.3% p.a. to BDT339.2bn (2.3%) in 2021 (in constant 2011 prices) (World Travel & Tourism Impact-Bangladesh, 2011).
+Present status of tourism in Bangladesh and its prospect as a contributor in GDP are the research problems .Moreover World Travel & Tourism Council (2011) claims that the direct contribution of Travel & Tourism to GDP is expected to be BDT184.4bn (2.3% of total GDP) in 2011, rising by 6.3% p.a. to BDT339.2bn (2.3%) in 2021 (in constant 2011 prices).
 To maintain a sustainable growth in tourism, its present contribution and future prospects could be experimented.